Key Indicators You Should Know Before Trading DPW Holdings Inc. (DPW)

-DPW Holdings Inc. (DPW) share are up around 10.61% in today market trading with stock price surged as much as 1.0% to hit day high of $2.00, before returning a portion of gains to currently trading around $2.19 in the green.
-The company report on October 2, 2020 that DPW Holdings’ Coolisys Power Electronics Business Announces New Hybrid AC and DC Electric Vehicle Charger.
-The average transaction volume for DPW over the past month (5405511 shares per day) is trailing its average daily volume over the past year by 104.65, which suggests market participants have been more active in this stock of late.
+DPW Holdings Inc. (DPW) share are up around 11.37% in today market trading with stock price surged as much as 6.0% to hit day high of $2.70, before returning a portion of gains to currently trading around $2.84 in the green.
+The company report on October 8, 2020 that DPW Holdings’ Coolisys Power Electronics Business Announces New Energy Storage System (ESS) Product Line.
+The average transaction volume for DPW over the past month (4857721 shares per day) is trailing its average daily volume over the past year by 70.87, which suggests market participants have been more active in this stock of late.

 DPW Holdings Inc. (DPW) has been in rally mode, as indicated by the relationship between its 200-day and 20-day major moving averages.
-That said, over the past 30 days, DPW shares have risen 17.19%.
-The stock has moved down -5.26 over the trailing 12 months, falling behind the rest of the market by -69.06%.
-It has also trailed competitors and similar names by 19.83%.
+That said, over the past 30 days, DPW shares have risen 18.14%.
+The stock has moved up 19.72 over the trailing 12 months, gaining behind the rest of the market by 8.95%.
+It has also trailed competitors and similar names by -3.09%.

 Looking at Key Indicators